lchaloupsky/Medical-Reports-Generator/medical_reports_generation/README.md

 ```

 ## Predict Reports
 In order to predict report for single X-ray image, put and run the `predict_for_img.py` script in the `GPT2-Chest-X-Ray-Report-Generation` directory.
 The reason for its current placement is to distinguish our code from the code of the original repository.
+Before running the script, follow the steps described below needed for training and testing processes.

 ## GPT2-Chest-X-Ray-Report-Generation
 Original repository for the medical report generation task from [GPT2-Chest-X-Ray-Report-Generation (CDGPT2)](https://github.com/omar-mohamed/GPT2-Chest-X-Ray-Report-Generation).
 In order to run on the computing cluster and the newer version of the tensorflow library, the following files had to be modified accordingly.